-Pump Station Bar Screen Saves Wastewater Utility $26,000 In Annual LaborSource: Aqualitec Corp
+Pump Station Bar Screen Saves City $26,000 In LaborSource: Aqualitec Corp.

 New Jersey’s Lower Township Municipal Utilities Authority had a problem.
 The utilities authority operates a 5 MGD plant, with wastewater inflow arriving through a 48-in pipe routed 23 feet below grade level.
 Their manual inflow pump screening setup was difficult and hazardous to clean, and its 2.5” screen spacing let entirely too much non-dispersible waste through.
 Their 3,000 GPM non-clog pumps were constantly clogging, and workers were repeatedly exposed to a hazardous situation.